lsst/faro/doc/lsst.faro/design.rst

 Each metric has an associated `lsst.pipe.base.Task <https://pipelines.lsst.io/py-api/lsst.pipe.base.Task.html>`_ class that measures a scalar value based on data previously written to a Butler repository (i.e., ``faro`` runs as afterburner to the Science Pipelines).
 The ``lsst.pipe.base.Task`` for metric measurement works with in-memory python objects and does NOT perform IO with a data butler.

 2. Set of **base classes for various analysis contexts** that use Gen3 middleware to understand how to build quantum graph and interact with data butler.
-A lst of :ref:`currently implemented <lsst.faro.currently-implemented-analysis-contexts>` is below.
+A lst of :ref:`currently implemented <lsst.faro.currently_implemented_analysis_contexts>` is below.

 The ``lsst.verify`` package contains base classes `MetricConnections <https://pipelines.lsst.io/modules/lsst.verify/tasks/lsst.verify.tasks.MetricConnections.html>`_, `MetricConfig <https://pipelines.lsst.io/modules/lsst.verify/tasks/lsst.verify.tasks.MetricConfig.html>`_, and `MetricTask <https://pipelines.lsst.io/modules/lsst.verify/tasks/lsst.verify.tasks.MetricTask.html>`_ that are used for generating scalar metric values (``lsst.verify.Measurement``) given input data.
 This structure follows the general pattern adopted in the Science Pipelines of using `PipelineTaskConnections <https://pipelines.lsst.io/py-api/lsst.pipe.base.PipelineTaskConnections.html>`_ to define the desired IO, `PipelineTaskConfig <https://pipelines.lsst.io/py-api/lsst.pipe.base.PipelineTaskConfig.html>`_ to provide configuration, and `PipelineTask <https://pipelines.lsst.io/py-api/lsst.pipe.base.PipelineTask.html>`_ to run an algorithm on input data and store output data in a data butler.